zfred219/Productime/README.md

 - With the differnt built-in music (including clock tick, piano music, natural sounds and etc), you can always find fully immersed experience and feeling to work.
 - Support set up new time and event in the beatiful task list with your personally picked background images.
 The sunset and sunrise and automatically be initiated based on your latest task and local time.
-- Sychonize events with daily Google Calendar, feel free to use it for pomodoro time managment purpose only.
+- Sychronize events with daily Google Calendar, feel free to use it for pomodoro time managment purpose only.
+- Snapgram page that allows people to post a snap with pictures and share feelings

 ## Demo and Main User Interface